Book Excerpt: Audio Reality

 There is nothing inherently wrong with trying to sell products.
 I am trying to sell my products.
 There is something wrong with intentionally misleading the buying public.
 I am no ultra bleeding heart liberal, but it does upset me to see people throw out their hard-earned money on products that cannot possibly perform as claimed.
 When shopping at a bazaar, the best advice is “let the buyer beware.”
 Don’t totally trust anyone or anything when money is changing hands, including me!

 What then is the consumer’s best choice of action?
 Become your own expert.
 I would be overjoyed to learn that many of you, after reading this book, went to the library to learn more about electronics and acoustics.
 Sometimes being a nerd is a good idea.
 You don’t have to tell anyone that you read a book on electronics.
 It will be a secret between you and me.
 If you can absorb the basic concepts set forth in these few pages, then there should be no stopping you from continuing on.
-Most of the math you will encounter is no more difficult than simple algebraic relationships requiring only addition, subtraction, multiplication, and division.
+Most of the math you will encounter is no more difficult than simple algebraic relationships, which require only addition, subtraction, multiplication, and division.

 Now it’s my turn to prove what I have done.
 The next section contains the actual designs of my products.
 Complete working schematics, parts lists, and checkout procedures are included.
 Anyone with the necessary skills to assemble electronics can build my equipment and find out for themselves if I am telling the truth or am just another carnival act.
 Anyone can say anything.
 Proving your claims is another matter.
 Well, here’s the proof…